Osmodium/PathfinderTextToSpeechMod/README.md

 **Disclaimer: Works on Windows and macOS only**

+**Works with all languages as long as you have a voice in that language installed.**

 ### How to install

  1. Download and install Unity Mod Manager, make sure it is at least version 0.23.0 (I use 0.23.3)